krahets/hello-algo/docs-en/chapter_introduction/index.md

 !!! abstract

-    A young girl dances, intertwining with the data, a melody of algorithms fluttering from her skirts.
+     A graceful maiden dances, intertwined with the data, her skirt swaying to the melody of algorithms.

-    She invites you to dance, so follow her lead and step into the world of algorithms full of logic and beauty.
+    She invites you to a dance, follow her steps, and enter the world of algorithms full of logic and beauty.